Wienerberger Sustainability Management

 Collectively, the sustainability report and the Sustainability Roadmap 2020 provide an effective management tool.
 The tool is used as the basis for operational decisions and is a driver for sustainable development within the company.
 Wienerberger has introduced a central data management system for all non-financial key figures called Non-Financial Group Reporting.
 This system offers another useful platform that can form the basis for making strategic decisions.
 The collection of data on sustainability and its processing falls under the remit of the CFOs of Wienerberger AG and its business areas.

 Sustainability progress is documented according to recognized industry standards.
 Since 2010, Wienerberger has published an annual Sustainability Report in accordance with the Global Reporting Initiative (GRI).
 The focus is on environmental and social aspects, as well as action points in the four activity areas: Employees, Production, Products and Social and Economic Commitment.
-The 2018 Sustainability Report has been prepared in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standards: Core option.
-Furthermore, in 2019 a sustainability report was published in addition to the annual business report.
+The 2019 Sustainability Update has been prepared in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standards: Core option.
+In 2020 we have again published a Sustainability Report (as an Update) in addition to the Non-Financial Performance Report and Annual Business Report.

 We support these initiatives